Graduate Equity Fellowship

 How To Apply

 Read the first page of the Graduate Equity Fellowship application to make sure that you qualify to apply for the fellowship.
-If so, complete the balance of the application and submit it, along with all required documents, to the Office of Graduate Studies & Research, ADM 223B, no later than Monday, June 24, 2013 at 4:00 p.m.
+If so, complete the balance of the application and submit it, along with all required documents, to the Office of Graduate and Undergraduate Programs, ADM 159, no later than Friday, June 24, 2016 at 5:00 p.m.
 Incomplete applications will not be reviewed by the program committee.
-It is the responsibility of the applicant to make sure that all documents required for submission with the application are received in the Office of Graduate Studies & Research, including sealed letters of recommendation from mentors.
+It is the responsibility of the applicant to make sure that all documents required for submission with the application are received by the Office of Graduate and Undergraduate Programs, including sealed letters of recommendation from mentors.
 NOTE: Letters of recommendation from faculty mentors must state their willingness to act as the applicant's mentor within the body of the recommendation letter.